 A number of services are available to residents.
 For example, a hairdresser visits on a weekly basis; newspaper and magazine deliveries are arranged with a local newsagent and a shop / trolley service is available for items such as greeting cards and personal toiletries.

 There is an activities co-ordinator who arranges a wide choice of activities, according to residents’ interests.
 Activities take place in groups as well as one-to-one sessions with residents.
-Group activities include bingo, card making, scrabble, musical exercises, glass painting, making key rings, computer sessions, dominoes, reminiscence games, musical quizzes, visits from entertainers, film shows, use of Nintendo DS games, excursions, a Beatle drive, board games and shopping trips.
+Group activities include bingo, card making, scrabble, musical exercises, glass painting, making key rings, computer sessions, dominoes, reminiscence games, musical quizzes, visits from entertainers, use of Nintendo DS games, excursions, a Beatle drive, board games and shopping trips.
 Ancliffe also enjoys good links with the local schools, and receives visits from the children at Christmas as well as regular visits from the Brownies.
 The home is sponsored by the local Asda distribution centre, who donate gifts for the monthly bingos and pay for the residents to enjoy a trip to the local garden centre ensuring that they have a wonderful time and come back with a variety of plants and shrubs to enjoy in the outside sitting areas.

 There is a varied and nutritious menu which is changed regularly.
 Breakfast is a choice from orange juice and cereals to a full cooked breakfast.
 Lunch is a light meal with three or four choices offered, and the evening meal is the main meal, again with a choice of at least three main meals.
 Special diets such as diabetic, low fat, gluten free or vegetarian are all available on request.
 There are three dining areas and the cooks prepare a varied and nutritious menu.
 Residents who prefer to eat meals in the privacy of their room can opt to do so.